-The gas needs half an hour to dissolve into the liquid, which means that after popping a joint and hearing that ‘crack’, it is advisable to not try it again for another 30 minutes.
+The gas needs half an hour to dissolve into the liquid.
+This means that after popping a joint and hearing that ‘crack’, it is advisable to not try it again for another 30 minutes.

-On the other hand there are others who often visit a specialist called a chiropractor, whose aim is to “rearrange” the bones, or “put them in order” to relieve tension.
-Those who receive such a treatment indicate that they feel looser and more relaxed, with less soreness and fewer muscle contractions.
+On the other hand there are those who often visit a specialist called a chiropractor.
+His aim is to “rearrange” the bones, or “put them in order” to try to relieve tension.
+Those who receive this type of treatment indicate that they feel looser and more relaxed.
+They also say they have less pain and fewer muscle contractions.

 Cracking your knuckles causes muscle wasting

-We frequently want to relieve pain or contractions with this movement, but we should also bear in mind that for our joints it is somewhat abrupt, insensitive and unnatural.
-And contrary to popular opinion, it does not release muscle tension, but rather only results in the loss of more synovial fluid, the natural lubricant that prevents friction between bones.
+We frequently want to relieve pain or contractions with this movement.
+We should also bear in mind, however, that for our joints it is somewhat abrupt, insensitive and unnatural.
+And, contrary to popular opinion, it doesn’t release muscle tension.
+Rather, it only results in the loss of more synovial fluid, the natural lubricant that prevents friction between bones.

 Does cracking your knuckles cause arthritis?

-We hope we’ve answered the often-asked question: “Is cracking your knuckles harmful?”
+So, we hope we’ve answered the often-asked question: “Is cracking your knuckles harmful?”
 Thanks for reading!